Bernstein-Szeg\H{o} measures in the plane: Introduction

-A different way to analyze two-dimensional measures stems from the work of Geronimo and Woerdeman \cite{GeWo,GeWo2} on the bivariate Fej\'er-Riesz factorization.
+A different way to analyze two-dimensional measures and orthogonal polynomials was introduced in \cite{DGK} and used in the work \cite{GeWo,GeWo2} to solve the bivariate Fej\'er--Riesz factorization problem.
 Within the context of $\Rset^2$ this approach was developed in \cite{DGIM} where the spaces $\Pi_k[x,y]$ were replaced by the following spaces of orthogonal polynomials with respect to a measure, or more generally a positive linear functional $\cL$

-In the above equations $k$ and $l$ are nonnegative integers and $\Rset_{k,l}[x,y]$ denotes the space of polynomials with real coefficients in $x$ and $y$ of degrees at most $k$ in $x$ and $l$ in $y$.
-For every $l$ we fix a basis
+In the above equations $k$ and $\ell$ are nonnegative integers and $\Rset_{k,\ell}[x,y]$ denotes the space of polynomials with real coefficients in $x$ and $y$ of degrees at most $k$ in $x$ and $\ell$ in $y$, see Figure 1 for an illustration.